-Today, Apted continues to be extremely pleased with the ease-of-use, customer satisfaction, and cost-savings that Userful Desktop has provided for the library.
+Today, Barnett continues to be extremely pleased with the ease-of-use, customer satisfaction, and cost-savings that Userful Desktop has provided for the library.
 Patrons at the WCPL use the virtualized computers for a variety of functions including surfing the web, searching for jobs, creating job applications and resumes, and academic testing, all of which are easily supported by Userful Desktop.

-“I’ve told other libraries that I have recommended Userful Desktop to that you don’t need IT staff to manage the system,” Apted said.
+“I’ve told other libraries that I have recommended Userful Desktop to that you don’t need IT staff to manage the system,” Barnett said.
 “It’s very easy and user-friendly.
 I think it’s great because when I go on vacation, I don’t have to worry about there being any issues with the computers.”

 He also emphasized the benefits of the secure Linux operating system.